tan-zhihao1/kickpi-book/rk356x/en/01-Quick Start Guide.md

 1. The burnning tool successfully detects the board device (if not detected, go back to the previous step and confirm the operation).
 2. Enter the partition image brunning page.
+3. Select the partition items for burnning
-3. Select the image path.
+4. Select the image path.
-4. Start burnning the image.
+5. Start burnning the image.
-5. Check the burnning log and the system will automatically restart after successful flashing.
+6. Check the burnning log and the system will automatically restart after successful flashing.